Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Experiments

-We focus our study on a one-dimensional convolutional network modeled after the M5 architecture \cite{dai2017very}.
-We also evaluate a version of M5 with a handful of tricks shown to increase adversarial robustness by removing batch normalization \cite{wang2022removing} and by using a different activation function SiLU \cite{hendrycks2016gaussian}.
-We call this version M5-Tricks.
-We also explore wav2vec 2.0 \cite{baevski2020wav2vec}, a large self-supervised pretrained speech recognition model.
+Our case study focuses on an efficient one-dimensional convolutional network modeled after the M5 architecture \cite{dai2017very}.
+Additionally, we evaluate a version of M5 with a handful of tricks shown to increase adversarial robustness by removing batch normalization \cite{wang2022removing} and using a different activation function SiLU \cite{hendrycks2016gaussian}.
+We name this version M5-Tricks due to the bag-of-tricks approach taken (inspired by \cite{lechner2023revisiting}).

 We down-sample from the original sample rate of 48 kHz to 16 kHz.
-We run ablations on adding data augmentation as prior work \cite{rebuffi2021data} has found it to be essential for accuracy-robustness trade-off; for augmentations, we add Gaussian noise with a mean of 0 and varying standard deviation of $\{0, 0.1, 0.3, 0.5\}$.
+We run ablations on adding data augmentation as prior work \cite{rebuffi2021data} has found it essential for the accuracy-robustness trade-off.
+We add Gaussian noise with a mean of 0 and varying standard deviations of $\{0, 0.01, 0.05, 0.1\}$ for augmentations.
 We do not perform augmentations during validation to ensure we choose the best clean performance model.
 We perform ablation studies by training a model with and without adversarial training and with and without noise augmentation.
-For every study, we analyze the subgroups of accent, age, and gender.
+For every study, we analyze the subgroups of accent, age, gender, and if they are native speakers (only for AudioMNIST).

-For adversarial training of the model, we incorporate adversarial examples crafted by a PGD attack with $\epsilon = \{0.01, 0.1\}$, 10 steps, and an alpha of 5 times lower than epsilon ($\alpha = \epsilon / 5$).
+For adversarial training of the model, we incorporate adversarial examples crafted by a PGD attack with $\epsilon = \{0.001, 0.005, 0.01, 0.1\}$, 10 steps, and an $\alpha = \epsilon / 5$).
 We add adversarial examples in the same batch as our clean examples and optimize for the joint loss with $\lambda=.5$, weighting both the adversarial and clean performance equally.
 We perform the same evaluation on the validation set for model selection to optimize for the model's clean and attacked accuracy.

-For our studies, we analyze three classes of models, the previously described CNN, a version of the M5 model with a handful of tricks for adversarial training, wav2vec 2.0, and models with and without noise augmentations.
-We use the HuggingFace transformers library \cite{wolf2019huggingface} for loading the wav2vec 2.0 model.
+For our Common Voice Clips studies, we analyze three classes of models, the previously described CNN, a version of the M5 model with a handful of tricks for adversarial training, and models with and without noise augmentations.
+For our adversarial robustness evaluation, we run attacks on all models with a range of attack budget strengths $\epsilon = \{0.0001, 0.001, 0.01, 0.1, 0.2, 0.3\}$ and 100 steps, and $\alpha = \epsilon / 5$.
+We verified 100 steps were sufficient for attack convergence and enabled us to maximize our compute efficiency when running multiple configurations of experiments.
+Since some configurations have high noise augmentation and a high adversarial budget, we remove any model from the analysis that performs random guessing on the evaluation set.